 Realizing the vision for academic nursing outlined in the report requires strategic action and organizational change spearheaded by leaders.
 The AACN report goes on to provide actions that deans of nursing, university presidents, health care executives and other leaders can take to implement change.
 But nurses at all levels can agitate for greater awareness of the value of academic nursing and research for clinical practice through dialogues with peers and managers, as well as advocacy through professional nursing associations.
 Explore additional recommendations and key findings in Summary Part 1 and Summary Part 2 of this article series.

-To find out more about how the online RN to Bachelor of Science in Nursing or the online Master of Science in Nursing at the University of Saint Mary can build a foundation for academic nursing or prepare you to become a nurse leader, request more information or call us at 877-307-4915 to speak to an admissions advisor.
+To find out more about how the online Master of Science in Nursing at the University of Saint Mary can build a foundation for academic nursing or prepare you to become a nurse leader, request more information or call us at 877-307-4915 to speak to an admissions advisor.